 Asbestos GFI Compliance Form* for WSDOT Capital Construction Projects Fill out Parts A, B, and C to complete this form

-For any WSDOT capital construction project, the Project Engineer, Environmental Manager, Hazardous Materials Specialist, or AHERA Building Inspector must complete and sign this form that states either ACM may be disturbed by the project and an asbestos GFI will be conducted, or ACM is not expected to be disturbed and a project-specific asbestos GFI will not be conducted.
+For any WSDOT capital construction project or a capital project within WSDOT Right of Way, the Project Engineer, Environmental Manager, Hazardous Materials Specialist, or AHERA Building Inspector must complete and sign this form that states either ACM may be disturbed by the project and an asbestos GFI will be conducted, or ACM is not expected to be disturbed and a project-specific asbestos GFI will not be conducted.
 A copy of this completed form (and the asbestos GFI report if one is required) must be provided as part of the bid package to notify contractors of the presence or absence of ACM prior to bid opening.

 Part A – Projects that may disturb ACM